 Alice Nderitu is a pioneer in the field of peacebuilding and violence prevention.
-She has served as Commissioner with the Kenya’s National Cohesion and Integration Commission and as a Founding Member and co-Chair of the Uwiano Platform for Peace, which was pivotal in preventing violence surrounding the 2013 Elections in Kenya.
+She has served as Commissioner of Kenya’s National Cohesion and Integration Commission and as a Founding Member and co-Chair of the Uwiano Platform for Peace, which was pivotal in preventing violence surrounding the 2013 Kenyan Elections.
 Currently working as a Senior Advisor and as Lead Mediator in Nigeria for the Centre for Humanitarian Dialogue (HD), she is widely published as an author and academic and has developed Kenya’s only curricular training manual for teachers on the topic of inclusion and conflict prevention.
 Ms. Nderitu attended AIPR’s Global Raphael Lemkin Seminar in November of 2014 and the Raphael Lemkin Seminar Alumni Meeting in June of 2016.

 What actions and policies do you feel are most effective in the long-term prevention of atrocities?